 Be Careful About High MERV Ratings

-Look at it this way, the most efficient ‘filter’ would actually be a piece of plywood that stops ALL contaminants and all the air from getting into your Pierre home.
+Think about it this way, the most efficient ‘filter’ would actually be a piece of plywood that stops ALL contaminants and all the air from getting into your Pierre home.
 That's maximum air filtration, but would also be a terrible way to live.